ICT Guidelines on Information Security

-The ITS department will also monitor the network to ensure no illicit devices have been connected to the network and to take action to disable any such devices.
+The ICT department will also monitor the network to ensure no illicit devices have been connected to the network and to take action to disable any such devices.

 All connections to the Laurier wireless network must be authenticated and all sessions must be encrypted.

-All wireless access points deployed on campus and connected to the Laurier data network must be approved and configured by the ITS department.
-The ITS department will ensure that software is available to connect securely to these access points.
+All wireless access points deployed on campus and connected to the Laurier data network must be approved and configured by the ICT department.
+The ICT department will ensure that software is available to connect securely to these access points.

-The ITS department will regularly scan for rogue access points and will audit log files to ensure that only members of the Laurier community are connecting to the Laurier wireless network.
+The ICT department will regularly scan for rogue access points and will audit log files to ensure that only members of the Laurier community are connecting to the Laurier wireless network.